AmeyKamat/AmeyKamat.github.io/README.md

 This is the live version on my website deployed at [ameykamat.in](https://ameykamat.in)

+NOTE: THIS IS NOT AN OPEN SOURCE PROJECT.
+PLEASE READ GUIDELINES FOR USING THIS TEMPLATE FOR YOUR PERSONAL USE.

 ## How to setup this project

 Before setting up the project, you will need following dependancies.